 We are committed to meeting the needs of all children including those with Special Educational Needs and Disabilities.
 We would ask parents to discuss the identified needs with the school prior to starting so that appropriate intervention and support can be planned and implemented.
 Advice from the LA or other agencies may be requested to ensure any the school can meet any needs appropriately.

 Full details of the admission arrangements can be found in the Primary brochure produced by Durham County Council.

 Applying for a school place if your child has an Education, Health and Care Plan or a Statement of SEN

 Children and young people with an Education, Health and Care Plan (or Statement of Special Education Needs) follow a different admission and transfer process for a new school.
 Please continue to complete Durham County Council’s parental preference form, as part of the admission process to a new school.
 You continue to have a right to request a particular school and this will be considered alongside the information that we have about your child’s special educational needs.
 The information would have been provided as part of the Education, Health and Care assessment or following the review meeting.

-Important policies for parents of children with SEND are listed below:
+Important policies for parents of children with SEND can be found in our policies section.

 If you have any questions about our SEND Local Offer please contact the school and we will try our best to help you.

 You may need a product like Adobe Reader (free download) to view our PDF documents on our website.